Identifying and characterizing superspreaders of low-credibility content on Twitter: Introduction

 Despite the growing evidence that superspreaders play a crucial role in the spread of misinformation, we lack a systematic understanding of who these superspreader accounts are and how they behave.
 This gap may be partially due to the fact that there is no agreed-upon method to identify such users; in the studies cited above, superspreaders were identified based on different definitions and methods.

-In this paper, we provide a coherent characterization of misinformation superspreaders.
+In this paper, we tackle this gap by providing a coherent characterization of superspreaders of low-credibility content on Twitter.
 In particular, we address two research questions.
-First, \textbf{(RQ1) can superspreaders of misinformation be identified in an efficient and reliable manner?} To be useful, any method for measuring the degree to which an online account is a superspreader of misinformation should be accurate and predictive.
-Additionally, given the growing size of datasets related to misinformation, we wish to prioritize methods that are computationally efficient.
+First, \textbf{(RQ1) can superspreaders of low-credibility content be reliably identified?} To be useful, any method for measuring the degree to which an online account is a superspreader of such content should be accurate and predictive.
 Here we focus on simple approaches utilizing data that are widely available across platforms.
 More complex methods may require detailed information about the structure of the entire social network, which is typically unavailable.

-Mitigating the negative impact of misinformation superspreaders additionally requires a deeper understanding of these users, leading to our second research question: \textbf{(RQ2) who are the superspreaders, i.e., what types of users make up most superspreader accounts and how do they behave?} A better understanding of the origins of misinformation is an important step toward decreasing its amplification and reach~\cite{authorsTackling2020}.
+Mitigating the negative impact of superspreaders of low-credibility content additionally requires a deeper understanding of these users, leading to our second research question: \textbf{(RQ2) who are the superspreaders, i.e., what types of users make up most superspreader accounts and how do they behave?} A better understanding of the origins of misinformation is an important step toward decreasing its amplification and reach~\cite{authorsTackling2020}.